nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic.md

 ---
-title: 'Serving Sites with NGINX QUIC'
+title: Serving Sites with NGINX QUIC
+description: >-
-description: 'A quick look at QUIC and how to use NGINX’s newly released pre-built packages to enable it for your site.'
+  A quick look at QUIC and how to use NGINX’s newly released pre-built packages to enable it for your site.
 date: 2023-02-28
-author: Nizar
-permalink: /{{ title | slugify }}/index.html
-cover: 'assets/cable.jpg'
+cover: /uploads/internet-and-usb-cables.jpg
-socialImage: '/assets/images/serving-sites-nginx-quic-socialImage.jpg'
+coverAlt: Close-up of USB and Ethernet cable on a white surface
-caption: 'Photo by <a href="https://unsplash.com/@markusspiske">Markus Spiske</a> on <a href="https://unsplash.com/photos/MDHLwA3Awb8">Unsplash</a>'
+caption: Photo by <a href="https://unsplash.com/@markusspiske">Markus Spiske</a> on <a href="https://unsplash.com/photos/MDHLwA3Awb8">Unsplash</a>
+socialImage: /uploads/internet-and-usb-cables-social-image.jpg
 tags: [http, nginx, quic]
 ---